iqballa24/iqballa24/README.md

 ---

 I am a web developer from Indonesia.
 I am an undergraduate Informatics Engineering student with strong passion to learn new things about technologies.
 I am familiar with a HTML, CSS, javascript, SQL, PHP, and some web development frameworks.
-Currently I'm also interested and learning about Machine Leanring and UI/UX design.
+Currently I'm also interested and learning about machine learning and UI/UX design.
 I able to work individually or as a team.

 - 🌱 Exploring and learning about machine learning and UI/UX design
 - ⚡ Fun Fact : Needed Coffee while working ☕